 In 1908, Chicago traded Jake to Clark Griffith’s New York Highlanders.
 When Griffith resigned in midseason, Jake was traded back to Boston to play first base.
-As the future Boston stars (Wood, Speaker, Hooper, Lewis, Gardner) developed, the hard-hitting Stahl anchored the Boston lineup from 1908-1910.
+As the future Boston stars (Joe Wood, Tris Speaker, Harry Hooper, Duffy Lewis, Larry Gardner) developed, the hard-hitting Stahl anchored the Boston lineup from 1908-1910.
 In 1910, Jake led the American League with 10 home runs and ranked fourth best in RBIs (77) and triples (16).
 He also stole 22 bases.

 Despite his baseball success, Jake’s off-the-field banking successes were even greater and paid more.
 Given the financial uncertainties associated with a baseball career at the time and the fact that he had just started a family, Jake opted to retire.
 He served as vice president of the Washington Park National Bank on Chicago’s South Side.
 Attempts to lure him back to baseball in 1911 were fruitless.